Introduction

 Unlike many traditional programming languages, the variable type used in Go is placed after the variable name.

 This way of declaring variables makes the code easier to read from left to right and avoids the spiral reading logic of the C language.
-For more details, please refer to the official answer.
+For more details, please refer to the official documentation.

 What name should we give a variable?